kodus/mail/README.md

 On Windows, try [Papercut](https://papercut.codeplex.com/) or [SMTP4Dev](http://smtp4dev.codeplex.com/).

-On Linux, you will likely just have to set up an actual, local SMTP daemon.
-(Have fun with that!)
+On Linux, you will likely just have to set up an actual, local SMTP daemon. (see `.travis.yml` for an example of installing and starting `smtp-sink` which comes with `postfix`.)

 You may need to copy `integration.suite.dist.yml` to `integration.suite.yml` to customize the SMTP host-name, port-number, etc.